NicoJuicy/LearnML/time_series/time_series_decomposition.md

 A linear seasonality has the same frequency (width of cycles) and amplitude (height of cycles).

-### Multiplicative Model
+#### Multiplicative Model

-A multiplicative model suggests that the components are multiplied as follows:
+A multiplicative model suggests that the components are multiplied:

 ```
     y(t) = Level * Trend * Seasonality * Noise